Antonizitron/sample_historian/README.md

 # Simple Process Historian Viewer 📊

 A lightweight, browser-based application for visualizing industrial process data (alarms/events and trends) from CSV files.
-This application was initially generated with the assistance of Google Gemini 2.5 and provides a basic interface inspired by industrial control system historians, based on the data from the Tennessee Eastman Process (TEP) benchmark.
+This application was initially generated with the assistance of Google Gemini 2.5 and provides a basic interface inspired by industrial control system historians, based on the data from the Tennessee Eastman Process (TEP) benchmark (https://github.com/Antonizitron/tep_alarms_text).

 It consists of two main views: